aiven/devportal/includes/config-m3db.rst

   **Allow access to selected service ports from private networks**

   ``m3coordinator`` => *boolean*
     **Allow clients to connect to m3coordinator with a DNS name that always resolves to the service's private IP addresses.
-Only available in certain network locations** None
+Only available in certain network locations**